 #7 Make Use of a Do Not Disturb Sign

-Now, we’re getting into the “interruption struggles” that always arise when you’re working at home.
+Now, we’re getting into the “interruption struggles” that always arise when you’re working at home section.
 Kids simply don’t understand that although mom or dad is home, she or he actually is working.

 But I’ve found something that helps.
 It seems simplistic, but a visual reminder to not disturb you can be really helpful for your kids.
 Especially during summer vacation…when the kids are home all. the. time!